 | VARIANCE | Returns the variance. |

-| WMSYS.WM_CONCAT/WM_CONCAT | Concatenates values from multiple rows into a single string. |
+| WMSYS.WM_CONCAT/WM_CONCAT | Concatenates multiple row values into a single string. |

 Information functions